kesslerio/vibe-check-mcp/docs/EXTERNAL_CLAUDE.md

 3. **Executable validation** – when a concrete binary is located we execute `claude --version` with a five-second timeout.
 Permission or missing-binary failures trigger the structured fallback path instead of raising.
-4. **Tool hand-off** – when validation succeeds we surface the resolved command through `PRReviewTool.claude_cmd` for backwards-compatible tests and monitoring.
+4. **Tool hand-off** – when validation succeeds we assign `PRReviewTool.claude_cmd` to the resolved binary path so legacy checks and telemetry can see the exact executable used.
 5. **Graceful fallback** – failures return a deterministic `ClaudeCliResult` with `success=False` and `sdk_metadata["fallback"] = True`.

 Set `MOCK_CLAUDE_CLI=1` to skip real subprocess execution while preserving the tool-call counter and response shape for tests and local development.

+**State reset** – `claude_cmd` is cleared to `None` at the start of each availability probe so a previous successful detection cannot mask a newly missing or broken CLI installation.

 ## Usage